Apple Card: Everything you need to know about Apple’s credit card

-Among the TV shows, magazines, and games services unveiled at Apple’s “Show time” event was a surprise entry into a category that couldn’t be further outside Apple’s wheelhouse: a credit card.
+Among the TV shows, magazines, and games services unveiled at Apple’s “Showtime” event way back in 2019 was a surprise entry into a category that couldn’t be further outside Apple’s wheelhouse: a credit card.
 Dubbed Apple Card, it’s not a traditional plastic credit card that gives you points on things you buy.
 Rather, it’s a whole new way to shop online and offline.
 Here’s everything you need to know about it.

 What is the Apple Card?